Shi Chao

-Shi Chao (died December 305 CE) was a military general of the Jin dynasty (266–420).
+Shi Chao (died January 306) was a military general of the Jin dynasty (266–420).
 He was active during the War of the Eight Princes, siding with the Prince of Chengdu, Sima Ying, and the Prince of Hejian, Sima Yong.
-He participated in numerous key conflicts throughout the civil war before dying in battle in 305.
+He participated in numerous key conflicts throughout the civil war before dying in battle in early 306.

 Life

 Background

 Shi Chao was a native of Nanpi County in Bohai Commandery and the son of the Jin official, Shi Qiao (石喬).
 His grandfather, Shi Bao, and uncle, Shi Chong, were influential ministers of Jin.
 In 300, the Prince of Zhao, Sima Lun launched a coup in the capital, Luoyang and became Emperor Hui of Jin's regent.
 Later, Sima Lun's powerful advisor, Sun Xiu framed Shi Chong and Shi Qiao for conspiring against the regime and had them executed.
 Shi Chao and his brother, Shi Xi (石熙), were able to sense the danger beforehand, so they escaped Luoyang before they could be killed.
 They went to Yecheng, where Shi Chao offered his service to the Prince of Chengdu, Sima Ying, and became his General Who Breaks and Charges.